Bed and Breakfasts in England

 for a bed and breakfast that suits you.
 You could also go to one of the 800 British Tourist Information Centres located in almost every town.
 They can book

 a room for you on the spot or one day in advance.
-If you prefer, you can go first to the official British Travel Authoritys website at www.travelbritain.org.
+If you prefer, you can go first to www.visitbritain.com.

 There you will find almost all the information you will need for your trip, including places to go, weather, special travel deals, and accommodations.
 Under

-the "accommodation deals" location you will find the entire database for U.K. bed and breakfasts.
+the "accommodation" you will find a large database of U.K. bed and breakfasts.
 You can narrow your search by location, price,

-Bed and breakfast booking agencies offer inquiry services and online booking, for a booking
+Bed and breakfast booking agencies offer inquiry services and online booking, sometimes requiring a memebership.
+Karen

-Browns Guides, located at www.karenbrown.com, is another informative site.
+Browns Guides, is a very informative site.
 This listing

-of "romantic" places also offers links to itineraries, theatre, England links, currency converter, and a readers forum.
+of "romantic" places also offers links to itineraries, theater, England links, currency converter, and a readers forum.
 "Bed and Breakfast

-homes.
-It includes comments from contented traveler and links to travel tips and special information.
-"B&B NET," www.uk-expo.com,
+Nationwide" lists hundreds of homes by region.
+It includes links to travel tips and special information.

 Bed and breakfasts are rated according to guidelines established by the English Tourism Council